jhoonhan/nhs-client/README.md

       - Now this will make default user to `pending` status and when user logs in for the first time and `ms-id` is updated, change the status to `active`.
     - Currently invitation is made in frontend.
 Move this to backend so that it's more secure.
       - Now the invitation is sent from the backend.
 Credentials are stored in .env file for security.
+- Fix JWT authorization in the backend.
+  - Research and write about it.

 ### TODO